glfw/glfw.github.io/faq.md

 ### 2.1 - Why use separate red/green/blue bit depths?

-In short, because it more closely matches the way most platforms describe OpenGL-capable pixel formats, which in the past actually mattered.

-Today, when nearly everyone just asks for 24-bit color and gets it, it matters less.
-It does, however, make the API slightly more future-proof, as the values specified can be passed nearly unmodified to the window system.
+Because that is how most platforms describe OpenGL-capable pixel formats and how OpenGL describes its framebuffers.
+It makes GLFW more consistent with the APIs it interacts with, and more future-proof.

 This doesn't, of course, prevent you from presenting the familiar, single value color depths to the user.